mihal277/Cooknomics/README.md

 1. Try to always test every module.
 Use coverage.
 2. Comment your code.
 Sphinx will be used to create documentation.
-3. Create pull requests.
+3. Use PEP 8 to maintain good coding style.
+4.

+##### Making changes:

+1. Create a new branch.
+2. Push the branch with your changes to the remote.
+3. Create a new pull request for your code to be reviewed by at least one other collaborator.

 ##### How to install

 This short tutorial assumes you have already installed Python, virtualenv, Django etc.

+It focuses primarily on installing and configuring PostgreSQL, which will be used in the final product.

-Note that the steps related to installing PostgreSQL are optional as SQLite can also be used for development.
+Note that the steps related to installing PostgreSQL can actually be considered optional as SQLite is also suitable for development.

 First, install and start PostgreSQL: